souravrs999/FaucetCryptoBot/README.md

 ### Changes

+###### v2.98
+- Added much better error codes
+- If the bot is run in headless mode it wont load images imporving load times significantly
+- Instructions for driver obfuscations have been provided
+- Much efficent compared to the previous versions
+- Achievements collector has also been added but its only experimental and is disabled by default in the bot.py file you can use this feature by uncommenting it
+- Also added a feature where the bot screenshots the stupid popup ads that creep in from time to time.
+- If the bot detects that the captcha is being triggered it will sleep for an hour before executing again.
+- Fake User Agent has been added
+- Option for completing fc.lc shortlinks added but disabled by default, cause it dosen't work always you can test it out by uncommenting the sections below it in `FaucetCryptoBot/fcbot.py`.
+- Bot automatically closes the modal and chat which was an issue in the previous version.
+- Resolved the issue where the watch button for sh.faucetcrypot.com was covered by the chat button and throwed an error.
+- Removed the annoying 'NoneType' object has no attribute 'text' errors.
+- Replaced pickle5 with pickle-mixin cause pickle5 was causing issues for windows users.
+- Changes in requirements.txt file

+###### v2.88
 - Added logic to save cookies and use them for logging in.
 This prevents using the default profile directory of your browser and dosen't mess it up.